guscastles/excompendium/README.md

 ### Rationale

-The intent of this project is to create a fully operational Dialogue Mapping tool, following the same great pattern estabilished by the Compendium tool.
+The intent of this project is to create a fully operational Dialogue Mapping tool, following the same great pattern established by the Compendium tool.
 Using a different technology from the original Java world, the wishful stack tech is as follows:

 * Functional programming style, using Elixir and the Phoenix web framework.